antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

        <ul>
 ```

-The changes are minimal but shows the process of how we can make changes without
+The changes are minimal but show the process of how we can make changes without
 changing external behavior.
 Let's move on to more features.

 ### Reset the user input after adding a todo